Everything you need to know about the new Gemini colors by Chessex Dice.

 When will the new sets release?
-Unconfirmed, but it is expected that the colors will launch sometime in late November/ early December.
-Subscribe to our newsletter to be alerted the moment their available
+Unconfirmed, but it is expected that the Gemini colors will launch sometime in late November/ early December.
+Subscribe to our newsletter to be alerted the moment their available.

-What variations will be available?
+What variations of Gemini colors will be available?
 More than you can count!

 Chessex is doing a “general release”, which for buyers means:

 - A huge quantity of dice produced...

 - With lots of variations...
 (7-Dice Poly sets, 16mm d6 Blocks, 10 d10's.
 12mm d6 blocks, and singles)

 Basically, if you want any of the new Gemini sets, BrycesDice can have it at your doorstep in a matter of hours.
 (Once they release, of course!)